I Saw the Light (Hank Williams song)

 "I Saw the Light" is a country gospel song written by Hank Williams.
 Williams was inspired to write the song while returning from a concert by a remark his mother made while they were arriving in Montgomery, Alabama.
 He recorded the song during his first session for MGM Records, and released in September 1948.
 Williams' version did not enjoy major success during its initial release, but eventually it became one of his most popular songs and the closing number for his live shows.
-It was soon covered by other acts, and has become a country gospel standard.
+It was soon covered by other acts, and has become a country gospel standard and often a classic for summer camps.